vicky3585/Applit-ai-Agent/replit.md

 **Developed by Flying Venture System**

 ## Overview
-Applit is an AI-powered Web IDE designed to facilitate full "prompt-to-app" workflows, allowing users to describe applications in natural language.
-The system then automates the planning, coding, testing, and deployment processes, offering a live preview within a split-screen code editor.
-It integrates essential development tools, AI agents for code generation and correction, file persistence, hot reload capabilities, and a scalable architecture to provide a comprehensive development environment.
+Applit is an AI-powered Web IDE designed for "prompt-to-app" workflows, enabling users to describe applications in natural language.
+It automates planning, coding, testing, and deployment, offering a live preview within a split-screen editor.
+The system integrates essential development tools, AI agents, file persistence, hot reload capabilities, and a scalable architecture to provide a comprehensive development environment.
+Its core ambition is to simplify and accelerate the entire software development lifecycle through intelligent automation.

 ## User Preferences
 Preferred communication style: Simple, everyday language.